mdavids/rfc/content/draft-davids-forsalereg-15.md

 ~~~
 forsale-record  = forsale-version [forsale-content]
-                  ; referred to as content or RDATA
+                  ; referred to as 'content' or RDATA
                   ; in a single character-string

 forsale-version = %s"v=FORSALE1;"